- Fairly cheap

 The iPhone and Android apps are a little different from each other too – the Android version offers a bit more content, and suggestions of Chromecast-compatible apps:

 Android phones and tablets also offer better app support than iPhones and iPads at present.
 While both have Netflix and YouTube, Androids can also use the default Google Play movie player and the Google Play music player.
-There’s also a bunch of other Android apps that work with Chromecast, including Plex (currently Plex Pass subscribers only), BeyondPod, RealPlayer Cloud and a handful of small-fry picks we can’t imagine many people wanting.
+There’s also a bunch of other Android apps that work with Chromecast, including Plex, BeyondPod, RealPlayer Cloud and a handful of small-fry picks we can’t imagine many people wanting.

 Anyone for the VikiTV Korean movie portal?
 Didn’t think so.